 Drum circumference = 15″

 Spindle circumference = 71 × 15″ / 3000 = 0.36″

 The measured the spindle diameter was just over one tenth of an inch, which gives a circumference of about 0.31″

 The delay time can be calculated from the measured distance between heads which is 1.3″ (34mm).
 If the drum speed is 18ips = 457mm/s then delay time for the first playback head is:

 First tap = 34 / 457 = 0.074s = 74ms

 and the Second tap = 2 × 74 = 148ms

 and the Third tap = 3 × 74 = 222ms

 and the Fourth tap = 4 × 74 = 296ms

-Now here comes the really clever part – these playback head distances are not arbitary.
+Now here comes the really clever part—these playback head distances are not arbitrary.
 A considerable amount of thought was put into the positioning of the heads around the drum by Dr Bini, the designer of the Echorec.
 They were chosen so that the delay times are musically related to one another.
 If the fourth tap is considered as representing a quarter note then the third tap is a dotted eighth note.
-This is a very useful and inpiring repeat pattern and has been utilised by guitarists such as David Gilmour and ‘The Edge’ to build some fantastic riffs.
+This is a very useful and inspiring repeat pattern and has been utilised by guitarists such as David Gilmour and ‘The Edge’ to build some fantastic riffs.
 Continuing on, the second tap represents an eighth note and the first tap a sixteenth note.
-These shorter delays can be heard in slapback and rockabilly music from the 1950s and, again by Gilmour to good effect on tracks such as ‘Time’ (The Dark Side of the Moon).
+These shorter delays can be heard in slap-back and rockabilly music from the 1950s and, again by Gilmour to good effect on tracks such as ‘Time’ (The Dark Side of the Moon).